1708Anurag/phishing_detector/phishing_detector/README.md

 - Per-user scan history stored in a SQLite database (SQLAlchemy ORM)
 - Dashboard with live stats and a paginated history table
 - Explainable results — every verdict lists the exact signals that triggered it
+- SOC-style incident report generator — produces a **True Positive** report (affected entities, escalation reasoning, remediation steps, attack indicators) for phishing/suspicious verdicts, or a **False Positive** report for safe verdicts, downloadable as a `.txt` file

 ## Tech stack